otaviofcoletti/dxlib/docs/source/index.rst

 trading with multiple brokers.
 Develop and test your own trading strategies, and deploy them as a fully automated trading system.

-Check out the :doc:`quickstart` section for further information.
+Check out the :doc:`` section for further information.

 .. note::